NetApp/trident/docs/reference/tridentctl.rst

 ##########

 The `Trident installer bundle`_ includes a command-line utility, ``tridentctl``, that provides simple access to Trident.
-It can be used to interact with Trident directly by any Kubernetes users with sufficient privileges to manage the namespace that contains the Trident pod.
+It can be used to install Trident, as well as to interact with it directly by any Kubernetes users with sufficient privileges, to manage the namespace that contains the Trident pod.

 .. _Trident installer bundle: https://github.com/NetApp/trident/releases